 By this point, you’re probably wondering: “what’s the point of all that advance story planning if I’m just going to re-work everything anyway?”
 Because a little forethought will:

 - Prevent you writing yourself into dead ends

 - Give you a plan for completing a draft as “raw material” for revision

 - Improve the overall quality of that material.

-I find that new ideas emerge s I draft, which can necessitate massive re-writes (like those I’m currently applying to Syzygy).
+I find that new ideas emerge s I draft, which can necessitate massive re-writes.
 It can be discouraging at times, but all those evolutions are part of the writing process.
 As May Sarton so astutely put it, “revision is not going back and fussing around, but going forward into the highly complex and satisfying process of creation.”
 Revise fearlessly.
 Even the rarest gemstones need a lot of cutting and polishing to transform them into jewels.